EricCSheppard/GoAway/README.md

-    As a user I want the ability to choose a place of lodging for each day As a user I want the ability to choose a method of transportation for each day As a user I want the ability to add activities for each day As a user I want the ability to leave notes on each trip As a user I want the ability to upload photos of my trip As a user I want the ability to edit trip details As a user I want the ability to delete my trip
+    As a user I want the ability to choose a place of lodging for each day As a user I want the ability to choose a method of transportation for each day As a user I want the ability to add activities for each day As a user I want the ability to upload photos of my trip As a user I want the ability to edit trip details As a user I want the ability to delete my trip